videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/setup-hls-player.md

 }
 ```

-**`Step 2:`** Now let's add the placeholder that will be shown when there is no active HLS.
-For these, we will use the `hlsState` from the `useMeeting` hook to identify if there is an active HLS.
+**`Step 2:`** Now, incorporate the placeholder that will be displayed when there is no active HLS.
+Utilize the `hlsState` from the useMeeting hook to determine the presence of an active HLS.

 ```js
 import { useMeeting, Constants } from "@videosdk.live/react-sdk";